andrevdm/SimpleHaskellStackVM/README.md

 ```

 * Then when a ***ret*** operation is executed the CPU needs to do the reverse.
-* The return value is poped, and the stack shifted back to the fp
+* The return value is popped, and the stack shifted back to the fp
 * Notice that the original parameters are still on the stack.
 This is normal for the cdecl calling convention.
 The caller is responsible for cleaning up.

 ```text